Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Computational details

-The phonon dispersion curves are calculated using the finite displacement method implemented in the phonopy package \cite{togo2015first}.
-The amplitude of the displacements is fixed to $0.015 \text{\AA}$.
-To investigate the lattice thermal transport, the Boltzmann transport equation (BTE) for phonons under the relaxation time approximation (RTA) is solved as implemented in phono$3$py \cite{togo2015distributions}.
-The second-order and third-order interatomic force constants are calculated using a $4 \times 4 \times 1$ and a $2 \times 2 \times 1$ supercell based on the relaxed unit cell, respectively.
+The phonon dispersion curves are calculated based on the supercell approach using the finite displacement method implemented in the phonopy package \cite{togo2015first}.
+The amplitude of the displacements is fixed at $0.015\, \text{\AA}$.
+The second order harmonic interatomic force constants (IFC), required for the phonon dispersion, are calculated using a convergence-checked $4 \times 4 \times 1$ unit cell together with a strict energy convergence criterion of $10^{-8}$ eV.
+To investigate the lattice thermal transport, the Boltzmann transport equation (BTE) for phonons is solved under the relaxation time approximation (RTA) as implemented in phono$3$py \cite{togo2015distributions}.
+The second- and third-order interatomic force constants (IFC) are calculated using a convergence-checked $4 \times 4 \times 1$ and $2 \times 2 \times 1$ supercell based on the relaxed unit cell, respectively.
+Fourth- and higher-order IFCs are not taken into consideration due to their presumably small contribution to lattice thermal transport.
 Well-converged k-meshes are used to sample the Brillouin Zone (BZ) of the supercells.
-The mode-resolved lattice thermal conductivity ($\kappa_\text{Li}$), phonon group velocity ($\text{v}_\text{i}$) and phonon relaxation time ($\tau_\text{i}$) are extracted using python-based extensions to phonopy-VASP.
+To accurately compute the lattice thermal conductivity both in the unstrained and the strained cases, a dense q-mesh of $51 \times 51 \times 1$ is used to sample the reciprocal spaces of the primitive cells.
+The mode-resolved lattice thermal conductivity ($\kappa_{\text{L}_\lambda}$), phonon group velocity ($\text{v}_\lambda$) and phonon relaxation time ($\tau_\lambda$) are extracted using python-based extensions as implemented in phonopy-VASP.

+Equilibrium molecular dynamics (EMD) calculations have been performed to assess the thermal stability of ML-MoS$_2$ at different temperatures using the LAMMPS package \cite{thompson2022lammps}.
+The EMD simulations are performed on a sufficiently large supercell of ML-MoS$_2$ imposing in-plane periodic boundary conditions and using the NPT ensemble \cite{martyna1992nose, martyna1994constant} within the Stillinger-Weber potential developed by Wen et al. \cite{wen2017force}.
+The system underwent a temperature increase to $300$\, K, $600$\, K, $900$\, K, $1700$\, K and $2000$\, K using the Nose-Hoover thermal bath \cite{evans1985nose} and then equilibrated at a particular temperature for $200$\, ps to study the thermal stability.